-- FREE 10-Week Intensive International Teacher Assistants Seminar
+- 10-week Intensive International Teaching Assistants Seminar - Various Dates

-Research Commons is offering workshops in all three campuses Summer 2018, free to graduate students and postdoctoral fellows.
+Research Commons offers workshops in all three campuses, free to graduate students and postdoctoral fellows.

 Are you a masters or PhD student writing a dissertation or thesis?
 Feeling blocked, stuck, overwhelmed, frustrated, or isolated?
 This group will provide a safe and confidential space for graduate students writing a thesis or dissertation to share their experience and receive support from each other and the facilitator.
 It will focus on peer and emotional support, goal setting, and anxiety/stress management.

 If your thesis involves any work with humans or animals, you are required to obtain Ethics Approval.

 - Thesis templates & Resources